guikarai/LinuxONE-crypto-utils/part4.md

-## Part IV - Enabling Java to use the Hardware
+## Part IV - Enabling PKCS#11 interfaces to use crypto hardware
-At this step, you can know how many application is connected to the z90crypt device driver.
+At this step, you can know how many applications are connected to the z90crypt device driver.
 Please issue the following command:
 ```
 [root@ghrhel74crypt ~]# cat /proc/driver/z90crypt